Krishnaveniar-16/DevOps_Azure_Terraform_Python_CourseOutline/README.md

 **Assignments:**

-1. Build a small Flask API endpoint that returns data in JSON or XML depending on the `Accept` header.
+1. Build a small Python Application to

 </details>